MervCodes

 Node.js

-• Prune unnecessary files from node_modules with tools like node-prune.
+• node-prune removes unnecessary files from node_modules

 Python